QuantumCreation/CMSC498F_Final_Project/README.md

 # CMSC498F_Final_Project

-## Location of Scene:
+## Location of Project:
- - Level 1 scene: New Unity Project -> Assets -> Level1 Final Scene.unity
- - Level 2 scene: New Unity Project -> Assets -> labTest.unity
+ - FINAL_PROJECT in 'master' branch contains final Unity build with all assets and packages